- Class V Stormwater Permits

 Class V Geothermal UICs inject fluids produced during geothermal exploration or production into the same or comparable geothermal reservoir.
 Short-term geothermal exploration operations require authorization under the 1900B general permit, and long-term geothermal reservoir production requires authorization under an individual UIC permit.

 One Class V Geothermal individual UIC permit has been issued in Oregon (permit number 119576).
 The permit authorizes injection of spent geothermal fluids at the Neal Hot Springs Geothermal Project.
-A copy of this permit is available from DEQ’s online permit repository.

 For questions about UIC applications please contact the UIC Program via email at: UIC@deq.state.or.us, or call the UIC Permit Coordinator at 503-229-5623.